gmberton/EarthMatch/README.md

 # EarthMatch

-EarthMatch is an image-matching / coregistration pipeline used to localize photos taken by astronauts aboard the ISS.
+EarthMatch (CVPR 2024 IMW) is an image-matching / coregistration pipeline used to localize photos taken by astronauts aboard the ISS.
 It takes as input a pair of images, the astronaut photo to be localized and a potential candidate (obtain from a retrieval method like EarthLoc) and, if the two images do overlap, it outputs their precise coregistration.

 <p float="left">
   <img src="https://earthloc-and-earthmatch.github.io/static/images/pipeline.png" />